byteball/city-ui/README.md

 });
 ```

-In addition to this, the `PhaserGame` component exposes the Phaser game instance along with the most recently active Phaser Scene using React forwardRef.
+In addition to this, the `PhaserMapEngine` component exposes the Phaser game instance along with the most recently active Phaser Scene using React forwardRef.

 Once exposed, you can access them like any regular react reference.